Categories:

 Copy

-Process the result of a DESCRIBE USER command to retrieve particular fields of interest, for example the user’s default role.
-Note that because the output column names from the DESC USER command were generated in lowercase, the commands use delimited identifier notation (double quotes) around the column names in the query to ensure that the column names in the query match the column names in the output that was scanned.
+Process the result of a DESCRIBE USER command to retrieve particular fields of interest, such as the user’s default role.
+Because the output column names from the DESC USER command were generated in lowercase, the commands use delimited identifier notation (double quotes) around the column names in the query to ensure that the column names in the query match the column names in the output that was scanned.

 DESC USER jessicajones;